St Mary's Church, Hunton

-St Mary's Church is a parish church in Hunton, Kent.
+St Mary's Church is a parish church in Hunton, Kent, England.
 It was begun in the late 11th or the 12th century and is a Grade I listed building.

 Building

 The church was begun in the late 11th century or in the 12th century and was altered and extended in the 13th, 14th, 15th, 16th and 19th centuries.
 The church is constructed of uncoursed rag-stone rubble and has plain tiled roofs.
 It was restored in 1876 by Ewan Christian.

 The nave is adjoined by an aisle on the south side and the chancel has a chapel on its south side and a vestry to its north.
 The west tower is 13th century and comprises three stages divided by ashlared stone bands.
 The outer facing corners have diagonal buttresses.
 Single lancet windows punctuate the north, south and west sides of the second and third stages.
 The spire is pyramidal with wood shingle covering, which also covers the lean-to roof of the stair turret on the south-east side of the tower.

 The south aisle is 15th century.
 The rubble wall has a single buttress adjacent to the south porch on the west end and a plain parapet.
 A pair of two-lighted rectangular windows are on the south side and a two-lighted pointed arch window is in the west end.
 The porch is diagonally buttressed on the outer corners with a gabled roof.
 The south chapel was rebuilt or refaced in 1866 in with two-lighted rectangular windows in 15th century style.
 The north wall of the nave is from the late 11th century or from the 12th century with quoins of tufa stone.
 Two two-lighted windows traceried with quatrefoil and sexfoil decoration are late 13th century or early 14th century.
 A 15th-century three-lighted window is located in the centre of the north façade.
 The chancel is mostly 13th century with elements contemporaneous with the nave.
 The three-lighted east window is 19th century, but in 15th century style.
 The north façade contains a broad lancet window.
 The vestry was probably added in 1866 and has two lancet windows on the north side and a doorway on the west.